EthanChiang/GitPractice/README.md

 # GitPractice
-This is for practice git project
+This is for practice git and github

 and readme.md files